apache/beam/website/www/site/content/en/blog/go-sdk-release.md

 At time of writing, the Go SDK is currently "Batteries Not Included".
 This means that there are gaps or edge cases in supported IOs and transforms.
-That said, the core of the SDK enables a great deal of the Beam Model for custom user use, supporting following features:
+That said, the core of the SDK enables a great deal of the Beam Model for custom user use, supporting the following features:

 * PTransforms
   * Impulse